FindMySchool LogoFindMySchool

 The school suits families who value both academic excellence and broader personal development.
 It is particularly strong for students with genuine interest in music, drama or sports who also want to maintain academic ambition.
 Entry is competitive due to oversubscription, so families must verify current distance thresholds and not assume proximity guarantees a place.
 For those fortunate enough to secure a place, the evidence suggests this is a school where young people both learn rigorously and thrive more broadly.

 Very competitive.
-The school receives approximately 3.3 applications for every place at Year 7.
-It is highly oversubscribed each year.
 Entry is determined by the Surrey Local Authority admissions process; the school is non-selective but prioritises looked-after children, siblings, and then proximity.
-Distance from the school gate is the key criterion.
+For September 2027 Year 7 entry, applications open on 1 September 2026 and close on 31 October 2026, with offers released on 1 March 2027.
 Families should check current distance thresholds with Surrey admissions; proximity does not guarantee a place due to oversubscription.

 The school offers extensive sports (rugby, netball, football, hockey, tennis, cricket, athletics, gymnastics, and eSports), a vibrant music programme (over 350 students in instrumental lessons and clubs, including the Banda di Jazz and Samba Band), drama (recent productions include Billy Elliot, Sister Act, and The Last Five Years), and numerous other clubs.
 Duke of Edinburgh Award runs to Gold level.
 The school maintains a strong sustainability focus and offers community service opportunities.
 Many clubs are teacher-led and free of charge; some external clubs carry a small fee.